AntoLC/next-express-graphQL/README.md

 ## Getting Started

-Configure the environnement by editing .env:
+You can configure the environnement by editing .env, as it is now it is working:
 ```
 ./.env
 ```